rixx/twitch-tools/rewards/etymology.md

   unsure origin: could be from cynn (-> kin), and therefore leader of people or from old germanic word for noble birth. much debate among sociology based historian speculations BUT but the originally used word: þeoden (king, chief of tribe)
-- world: composite, wer-ald/wor-old. "wer" as in "werwolf" (vir): man/human, and "old" as in age, age-of-man. basically contrasts with afterlife, this is OUR realm, while the word for world in middle english was Middangeard (germanic cosmology yay)
 - fee, from PIE for "cattle".
 Merged from OEng "feoh" (livestock, still alive in German Vieh), from PIE peku* (pecu, cattle and pecunia, Money).
 ALSO from OFrench fieu, meaning and evolving into fief. meaning evolved from cattle, to land  holdings, to heritable services to be paid to a feudal lord, and then just money